WW Recipe of the Day: Slow Cooker Vegetable Broth

 - Optional Extras: leeks, parsnips, fennel, tomatoes, mushrooms, greens

 - Add the chopped vegetables and herbs to your slow cooker.
 (I used my 6-Quart.)

 - Fill with water to within a half inch of the top of your slow cooker.

 - Cover and cook on LOW for 6 to 8 hours.

 - When the broth has finished cooking allow it to cool in the crock pot, then strain it through a fine mesh sieve into a pot or bowl.

 - Use the back of a spoon to press the veggies against the sieve to strain out all of the flavorful juices.

 - Store the cooled stock in mason jars, or other tightly sealed containers in the fridge for 3-5 days or in the freezer for up to 3 months.

-If you liked slow cooker vegetable broth you might also like:
+If you like slow cooker vegetable broth, you might also like: